 Guest Blog by: Tamsin Jordan, MS, RD, CDN

-Bariatric surgery can be an incredibly powerful weight loss tool, but it is by no means a magic bullet for improved health.
-Patients need to make significant lifestyle changes before, and after surgery to reap the benefits.
+Bariatric surgery can be an incredibly powerful weight loss tool (learn how much weight loss you should expect with a gastric bypass), but it is by no means a magic bullet for improved health.
+Patients need to make significant lifestyle changes before, and after it to reap the surgery benefits.

 1. Increase Your Protein

 Protein needs increase after surgery.
 This nutrient helps heal tissue and grow muscles.
 Common side effects of surgery include hair loss, low energy, skin conditions and muscle loss in the first few weeks post-surgery.
 Protein deficiency is often the underlying reason.
 Deficiency is more common with biliopancreatic diversion or Roux-en-Y gastric bypass, but all surgery patients are susceptible.